 Submissions to a docket are part of the administrative record that government agencies use to make a decision.
 All submissions are public and may be viewed in the Dockets Management Branch public reading room.
 If you have any questions about the FDA’s handling of public comments, please direct them to the Docket’s Management Branch by calling 301-827-6860.
 The EPA’s Docket Center can be contacted at 202-566-1744.

 2. When you sign up to join our main email list or provide us with your email address, we will have a record of your email address and any other information you choose to provide.
-We will send you email about urgent food safety action alerts, fundraising campaigns, and other CFS activities.
-You can opt out of these emails at any time through the “unsubscribe” link at the bottom of every email you receive from us, or here at any time.
-CFS does not share, rent, or sell our member’s information to anyone other than our sister organization, Center for Food Safety Action Fund.
+We will send you emails about urgent food safety action alerts, fundraising campaigns, and other CFS activities.
+You can opt out of these emails at any time through the “unsubscribe” link at the bottom of every email you receive from us.
+CFS does not share, rent, or sell our members' or donors' information to anyone other than our sister organization, Center for Food Safety Action Fund.

 If for any reason you would like to stop receiving emails from us:

 Click the “Unsubscribe” link that is included in every email.You can also unsubscribe here at anytime, or send us an email at firstname.lastname@example.org and ask us to unsubscribe you from our email list.